 Q: Will I stay in the UG tuition group as long as I have UG financial aid?

-A: Financial aid and Tuition are separate.
+A: Financial aid and Tuition have separate policies and are overseen by two different offices.
 Most of the policies align so that eligibility to be in the UG tuition group is available for the financial aid time period with the following exceptions:

-- If you earned units in high school and matriculate in to a coterm: Though dual enrollment units earned in high school typically do not impact the number of quarters of financial aid, every 15 units of high school transfer credit on the Stanford transcript is counted as one of the quarters you may remain in the undergraduate tuition group.
-You are eligible for UG tuition for 12 quarters (or 15 quarters if pursuing dual BA and BS degrees) and move tot he graduate tuition group upon completion of those quarters.
-For example, if you had 25 units of transfer credit earned in high school, you would move to the graduate tuition group after 11 winter, fall, or spring quarters* at Stanford.
-This would mean that you could have one more quarter of UG financial aid remaining, even though you would move to the graduate tuition group.
+- If you earned units in high school and matriculate in to a coterm: Though dual enrollment units earned in high school typically do not reduce the number of quarters of financial aid eligibility, every 15 units of high school transfer credit on the Stanford transcript is counted as one of the quarters you may remain in the undergraduate tuition group.
+You are eligible for UG tuition for 12 quarters (or 15 quarters if pursuing dual BA and BS degrees) and move to the graduate tuition group upon completion of those quarters.
+For example, if you had 25 units of transfer credit earned in high school, this would count as one of your quarters of UG tuition eligibility.
+Thus, you would move to the graduate tuition group after 11 quarters of autumn, winter, or spring enrollment at Stanford.
+If you have not used all of your UG aid quarters, it is possible to have UG financial aid after moving to the graduate tuition group, though you should speak to financial aid about any additional implications.

 - Summer units: Though summer enrollment* does not impact the number of quarters coterms are permitted to remain in the UG tuition group, if financial aid is used for summer enrollment (as opposed to VPUE-funded or self-funded experiences), then it would reduce the number of aid quarters moving forward.
 You should always consult with the Office of Financial Aid for questions about how enrollment impacts aid.